 What I didn’t think about was that these experiences were a form of extended or expanded learning, a current hot topic in the world of education.
 As concerns rise regarding unfinished learning, learning loss, achievement gaps, learning gaps, or whatever term you choose from the list, increased focus has been placed on how to get students back on track.
-Extended or expanded learning time refers to “any educational program or strategy intended to increase the amount of time students are learning” and can come in many forms in addition to tutoring: lengthening the school year, week, or day; increasing instructional time during a school day, school break, or before- and after-school programs; and online learning options.
+Extended or expanded learning time refers to “any educational program or strategy intended to increase the amount of time students are learning.”
+This can come in many forms in addition to tutoring.
+These may include lengthening the school year, week, or day, increasing instructional time during a school day, school break, or before and after-school programs, and online learning options.
 As I thought about this, I realized over my vast career I have been involved in several of these scenarios.

 My other experience as a provider of extended learning was as a full-day Kindergarten teacher.
-I had taught half-day Kindergarten for a few years, but then moved to another part of the country where they provided a full-day program.
-I never considered this expanded learning at the time but imagine how much more could be taught during a six-hour day versus a three-hour day.
+I taught half-day Kindergarten for several years, but then moved to another part of the country where they provided a full-day program.
+I never considered this expanded learning at the time, but imagine how much more could be taught during a six-hour day versus a three-hour day.
 We now see many states or districts across the U.S. expanding half-day Kindergarten to full-day or even making optional Kindergarten mandatory as a means of providing additional instructional time.

 Research says we need certain criteria for any kind of expanded learning opportunity to make a difference.
 This includes factors such as high-quality instructors, small class sizes, a sufficient amount of time, and alignment with curriculum.
 Research also says the most effective programs occur during the school year and during the school day.

 There are some other best practices that make expanded learning valuable.
 First, teachers in these programs need to be intentional.
 Any lesson, game, or activity they provide must be planned and purposeful.
 Getting to know students and differentiating for them as much as possible is key.
 For example, if a student adores horses, play vocabulary games or create writing activities around this area of interest.
-If a child is obsessed with Legos but hates to read, create written instructions to make secret Lego creations.
-By reading the written directions, the child reveals the creation without even realizing he or she was actually reading in the process.
+If a child is obsessed with Legos but doesn’t like to read, create written instructions to make secret Lego creations.
+By reading the written directions, the child reveals the creation without even realizing they were actually reading in the process.

 Second, a teacher must continually assess where children are at to plan for where they need to go and discern how to get them there.
-Often assessment is informal, but even by just observing and listening the teacher can gather the necessary information to ensure instruction will be effective.
-If a young learner struggles with identifying alphabet letters, play games using the child’s name as this will have the most meaning for him or her.
-Once consistent mastery of the letters in the first name is evident, activities can be introduced using the letters in his or her last name.
+Assessment is often informal, but even by just observing and listening, the teacher can gather the necessary information to ensure instruction will be effective.
+If a young learner struggles with identifying alphabet letters, play games using the child’s name.
+This will hold a unique meaning for them.
+Once consistent mastery of the letters in their first name is evident, introduce activities using the letters in their last name.

 Third, make learning fun.
-No matter the age level of the students, look for games and activities that make the content engaging, hands-on, and meaningful.
-Incorporate movement to get children actively involved; hopping syllables in a word or tossing a bean bag to brainstorm antonyms are just two examples.
+No matter the age level of the students, look for activities that make the content engaging, hands-on, and meaningful.
+Incorporate movement to get children actively involved.
+This could be done by hopping syllables in a word or tossing a bean bag to brainstorm antonyms.
 Children will not only learn the necessary concepts and skills, but will have a pleasant, memorable time doing it.